DETAILED ACTION

 a peripheral circuit TR1/TR2, disposed around the array of memory cells, and comprising:

-wherein each of the first protruding channel structure and the second protruding channel has a bottom part and an upper part;
+wherein each of the first protruding channel structure and the second protruding channel structure has a bottom part and an upper part, wherein the upper part has a top width and a bottom width;

 wherein each of the first gate structure and the second gate structure comprises a gate conductor 32 and a gate dielectric layer 9b/9c lining along a bottom side of the gate conductor, wherein the second gate structure further comprises a work function layer 36 extending in between the gate conductor and the gate dielectric layer (Figs. 7, 9B and 9C);

-wherein only the upper parts of the first protruding channel structure and the second protruding channel are surrounded by the gate conductor and the gate dielectric layer (Figs. 2B: D-D’, 9B and 9C);
+wherein only the upper part of the first protruding channel structure and the upper part the second protruding channel are surrounded by the gate conductor and the gate dielectric layer while the bottom part of the first protruding channel structure and the bottom part of the second protruding channel structure are surrounded by the isolation structure (Figs. 2B: D-D’ combined with 9B and 9C; Fig. 7);

-wherein only the upper part of the second protruding channel is surrounded by the work function layer (Figs. 2B: D-D’ and 9C); and
+wherein only the upper part of the second protruding channel is surrounded by the work function layer while the first protruding channel does not have the work function layer (Figs. 2B: D-D’ combined with 9B and 9C; Fig. 7).

-Kim et al. do not disclose the upper part has a top width and a bottom width smaller than the top width; the bottom part of the protruding channel structure has a top width and a bottom width which is equal to the top width of the bottom part; the upper part of the protruding channel structure has a top wall and two sidewalls downwardly extended from two ends of the top wall respectively, the two sidewalls of the upper part of the protruding channel are curved walls (claim 1); a lateral recess is defined at a bottom of the upper part of the protruding channel structure (claim 2); the gate structure further extends into the lateral recess (claim 3); the lateral recess is defined by one of the two sidewalls of the upper part and a top surface of an edge region of the bottom part (claim 4); top and bottom widths of the bottom part are each identical with or greater than the top width of the upper part (claim 6); the upper part of the protruding channel structure tapers downwardly (claim 7); the upper part has a top width and a bottom width smaller than the top width (claim 11); a lateral recess is defined at a bottom of the upper part of each of the first protruding channel structure and the second protruding channel structure (claim 19); and the first gate structure and the second gate structure further extend into the lateral recess of the first protruding channel structure and the lateral recess of the second protruding channel structure respectively (claim 20).
+Kim et al. do not disclose the bottom width (of the upper part) smaller than the top width; the bottom width (of the bottom part) which is equal to the top width of the bottom part; the upper part of the protruding channel structure has a top wall and two sidewalls downwardly extended from two ends of the top wall respectively, the two sidewalls of the upper part of the protruding channel structure are curved walls (claim 1); a lateral recess is defined at a bottom of the upper part of the protruding channel structure (claim 2); the gate structure further extends into the lateral recess (claim 3); the lateral recess is defined by one of the two sidewalls of the upper part and a top surface of an edge region of the bottom part (claim 4); the top width and the bottom width of the bottom part are greater than the top width of the upper part (claim 6); the upper part of the protruding channel structure tapers downwardly (claim 7); the upper part has a top width and a bottom width smaller than the top width (claim 11); a lateral recess is defined at a bottom of the upper part of each of the first protruding channel structure and the second protruding channel structure (claim 19); and the first gate structure and the second gate structure further extend into the lateral recess of the first protruding channel structure and the lateral recess of the second protruding channel structure respectively (claim 20).

 Huang et al. teach in Figs. 1, 2A-2B and related text: